 Dear Balkan Heritage friends,

-We are grateful to all of our alumni and supporters from around the world that helped us raise the amount for the support, protection and conservation of Balkan cultural heritage!
+We are thrilled to announce that the fundraising campaign to build a Reflectance Transformation Imaging (RTI) dome was successful and we have raised the needed 4000 Euro (approximately 4530 USD).
+We are grateful to all of our alumni and supporters from around the world that helped us raise the amount in order to support the protection and conservation of Balkan cultural heritage!

-More information about the RTI Dome Building Campaign:
+Below you can learn more about the RTI Dome Building Campaign: